My Favorite Docker Setup for Django Development

 This section isn’t very exciting but it’s necessary.
 First we define the version

-that this file should conform to.
-We’re using "3"
+of docker-compose that this file should conform to.
+We’re using "3" which is

 the newest version at the time of writing.